Check the status of university-wide IT/web systems here.

-About IT services & facilities at the iSchool
+About IT services & facilities at the Faculty of Information

-UTORid is the university-wide network account that allows you to access U of T services such as Acorn, campus wireless service, the official student email account (UTMail+); MS Office web applications, the Learning Portal (Blackboard), licensed electronic resources provided by the University of Toronto Libraries (UTL), and others.
-To learn more, and to manage your UTORid account go to https://www.utorid.utoronto.ca
+UTORid is the university-wide network account that allows you to access U of T services such as Acorn; campus wireless service; the official student email account (UTMail+); MS Office web applications; Quercus, the University's new learning management system, that replaced Blackboard; licensed electronic resources provided by the University of Toronto Libraries (UTL); and others.
+To manage your UTORid account go to https://www.utorid.utoronto.ca

-All iSchool workstations and laptops use a hard drive protection program called Deep Freeze, which restores the workstation/laptop to its original state upon reboot.
+All Faculty of Information workstations and laptops use a hard drive protection program called Deep Freeze, which restores the workstation/laptop to its original state upon reboot.
 DO NOT SAVE YOUR FILES TO INFORUM WORKSTATIONS OR LAPTOPS!!
-Please save your files to a USB flash drive.
+Save your files to a USB flash drive.

 - Cloud storage for Windows users (MS OneDrive for Business) through Student Advantage and Office 365 ProPlus

 The UTORweb service provides a web server and storage space (50 MB) for personal web pages, pictures, word-processing documents, etc.

 - Inforum 4th floor - PCs and iMacs

 - E-classroom 225/224 is CLOSED for upgrading from April 12 - September 1, 2019